 Julio Carrillo, AICP

-Julio Carrillo, AICP, LEED AP ND, is a Senior Planner & Manager with Parkhill’s Planning and Interiors Practice.
+Julio Carrillo, AICP, LEED AP ND, is a Senior Planner and Manager with Parkhill’s Planning Practice.
 With over 15 years of experience, he has managed and directed projects ranging from architecture and green building consulting to urban design and community planning.
 Through his diverse knowledge of residential, multifamily, corporate office, educational, institutional, municipal, and neighborhood design, Julio builds communities, not only projects.